lilit-nersisyan/computel/README.md

 Computel is designed for measuring mean telomere length from Illumina Whole Genome NGS Sequencing data.

 ### Operating Systems
+Computel works with Windows and Unix operating systems.

+### Releases
-Computel works with Windows and Unix operating systems, however in the v0.2 release, functionality of inputting compressed fastq files works only with Unix type systems.
+In version v0.2, functionality of inputting compressed fastq files is added, but only for Unix type systems.

 ### Installation
 For installation, download the src folder, and OS-specific binaries, and follow the instructions in the Computel User Manual.